Good Cheap Eats in DC

 In an effort to offer the best tasting foods and support the local economy, Glens Garden Market sells popular food, beer and wine products from local farms – meaning farms within the DC watershed.
 Promise me you’ll grab one of their ice cream cookie sandwiches, they’re just too good.
 They also make sandwiches and salads fresh daily, all sold from their deli for $10 or less.
 If you’re around on the weekend stop by Saturday or Sunday between 9AM-2PM for one of their brunch plates, also $10.

-You can find Glens in DuPont, a short walk from the DuPont Circle metro station on the red line, or in Shaw between the U Street and Shaw-Howard metro stations on the green and yellow lines.
+You can find Glens in DuPont, a short walk from the DuPont Circle metro station on the red line.

 The menu at Tortilla Cafe offers a selection of Mexican and Salvadoran dishes.
 Their breakfast options include a breakfast burrito for under $4 and a wide variety of plates full of eggs, plantains, fried beans and bacon ranging from $4-6.